As the morning frost settles in, you know winter is here for the long haul.

 And, with another season comes change.
 With the new year right around the corner, you may be looking to create new routines and better habits.
 If living more sustainably is on your list, we have a few suggestions.

-The key to sticking to a new year's resolution is setting realistic goals, which we’ve done with our Toward Ever Better initiative, ensuring our products will be 90% sustainable by 2025.
-We’re committed to making new eco-friendly clothes and changing up our old ways, like swapping 99% of our air-freight from our supply chain as with sea freight shipping, which we found reduces CO2 emissions up to 30 times the typical rate.
+The key to sticking to a new year's resolution is setting realistic goals, which we’ve done with our Toward Ever Better initiative, ensuring our clothing will be 90% sustainable by 2025.
+We’re committed to making new eco-friendly clothes and changing up our old ways, like swapping 99% of our air-freight from our supply chain as with sea freight shipping, which we reduces CO2 emissions up to 30 times the typical rate.

 If you’re looking for inspiration, here’s our 8 favorite earth-friendly hacks - along with a few sustainable clothing picks too.